 Any denial of a claim is considered an adverse benefit determination (ABD) and is eligible for Internal Review as described in section 2 below.
-Denials of requests for Partial Copayment Waivers and Member Pay the Difference Exceptions are adverse benefit determinations, and a Member may appeal them through the Internal Review process.
 Final Adverse Benefit Determinations (FABD) resulting from the Internal Review process may be eligible for External Review in cases involving Medical Judgment, as described in section 3 below.